A Comprehensive List of Hindu Gods and Goddesses

 Om

-Brahman (not to be confused with Brahmin caste) is considered as God of Hindus.
+Brahman (not to be confused with the Brahmin caste) is the God of Hindus.
 He is formless and genderless.
 He is the supreme soul.
 He is omniscient and omnipresent.
 He is also called Parmeshwara, Om, or Parmatma.
-He created the Trinity who is carrying out their job of taking care of the universe.
+He created the Trinity, which carries out its job of caring for the universe.
 Other gods are considered manifestations of Him.

 Purusha and Prakriti:

-The universe that we are seeing has come into being because of Purusha and Prakriti.
+The universe we see has come into being because of Purusha and Prakriti.
 That is why Hindus say God is everywhere.

 Trinity – 3 Main Gods: